UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before the grand celebrations begin, you need to test your smoke alarms and carbon monoxide detectors.
 Installing fresh batteries ensures that these critical systems are ready to alert you to the presence of smoke from a kitchen mishap or a malfunctioning furnace.
 We highly suggest checking the manufacturing date printed on the back of each alarm.
 Smoke detectors typically expire after 10 years, while carbon monoxide detectors usually last between five and seven years.
 Replace expired units immediately.

 Taking the time to address these critical safety checks allows you to focus on what really matters — spending quality time with your loved ones.
 By inspecting your electrical setup, implementing eco-friendly LED lighting, and securing your home with smart technology, you create a secure environment for all your festive celebrations.
-A little proactive preparation now guarantees your holiday memories are happy, bright, and secure heading into the new year.
+A little proactive preparation now guarantees your holiday memories are happy, bright, and completely secure heading into the new year.

 Frequently Asked Questions About Holiday Safety